-SQA's Accreditation Manager ran a SCQF Credit and Levelling event on the 1st October 2019 with a group of 5 assessors to credit and level the amended and new Horticulture NOS ready for inclusion into the revised SVQ structures.
-This work was carried out up until the middle of November, with a number of units needing to be reviewed in December.
+SQA's Accreditation Manager also ran a SCQF Credit and Levelling event on the 1st October 2019 with a group of 5 assessors to credit and level the amended and new Agriculture NOS ready for inclusion into the revised SVQ structures.
+This work was carried out up until the middle of November, with a number of units needing to be reviewed in December, due to one credit allocators workload in October and November.